A Low-Impact Workout to Kickstart Your Day

 Another option is to join a water aerobics class at the gym.
 In water, you weigh much less and you’ll feel less of an impact on your joints.
 Forewarning, water aerobics can be a bit sneaky.
 You won’t realize how much of a workout you really got until later!

-How to Get Extra Energy Boost Post Workout
+How to Get an Extra Energy Boost Post Workout

 After your cardio sesh, you’re going to want to lay down.
 Don’t do that.
 You are opening your body up to far more cramping and discomfort.
 Slowly walk around until your breath becomes regular.
 Once you’ve regained your breath, take a drink of water.
 Then return to your mat.